 When to See a Doctor for Rectal Bleeding

-The other scenario is if the bleeding hasn’t stopped from the initial injury, then please go see a doctor.
+If you match the symptoms above, please go see a doctor.
 And by “doctor”, I don’t mean just any doctor, but rather, one who has the wherewithal to understand our community and the needs that surround it.
 Early intervention can set the stage for complete eradication.
 The longer one waits, the higher the probability that the acute issue enters the chronic phase, with its chronicity requiring a more detailed surgical intervention.
 Some of the issues surrounding bleeding can be from dilated veins (hemorrhoids), anal tears (fissures), anal warts (condylomata), or from the over use of douching for sex preparation.
 I see it over and over again that when we correct the issue at hand, the client usually states, “I should have done this weeks or months or years ago!”

 Prevention is key, along with understanding the art of bottoming — all paramount to its success.
 Complete annual evaluations are warranted and if issues arise, immediate consultation improves the outcomes.
 No shame, just solutions.
 Bottom on!

 We’re an elite NYC anal surgery practice with a focus on encouraging sexual wellness.
 We believe that encouraging accurate information and conversation about intimate topics is vital to promoting overall health.
 If you’re concerned about bleeding after anal sex, get in touch with us today to make an appointment.